carpentries-incubator/singularity-introduction/_episodes/02-singularity-cache.md

 While Singularity doesn't have a local image repository in the same way as Docker, it does cache downloaded image files.
 As we saw in the previous episode, images are simply `.sif` files stored on your local disk.

 If you delete a local `.sif` image that you have pulled from a remote image repository and then pull it again, if the image is unchanged from the version you previously pulled, you will be given a copy of the image file from your local cache rather than the image being downloaded again from the remote source.
 This removes unnecessary network transfers and is particularly useful for large images which may take some time to transfer over the network.
-To demonstrate this, remove the `hello-world.sif` file stored in your `test` directory and then issue the `pull` command again:
+To demonstrate this, remove the `lolcow_latest.sif` file stored in your `test` directory and then issue the `pull` command again:

 ~~~
 $ rm lolcow_latest.sif